Booking an appointment at Wychwood Surgery!

 Please note the email service should not be used for urgent clinical contact with the practice.
 If your contact is of an urgent nature please contact the practice by telephone on 01993 831061 or if during Out of Hours please contact 111.

-The practice nurses work in the treatment room and are available for consultation without prior booking Monday to Friday 08:30 - 10:30 and 16:00 - 17:50.
-The Practice nurses also offer pre-bookable appointments please contact reception on 01993 831061 for further details or to book an appointment.
-PLEASE NOTE with effect from 15th April 2019 the Practice Nurses will have a pre-bookable appointment most mornings at 8.15am Monday to Friday and the last booking in time for evening surgery will be 17.50pm.
+The Practice Nurses and Healthcare Assistants work in the treatment room and are available for consultation Monday to Friday 08:30 - 17:50.
+The Practice nurses offer pre-bookable appointments please contact reception on 01993 831061 for further details or to book an appointment.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they feel one is required.
 This chaperone may be a family member or friend.
 On occasions you may prefer a formal chaperone to be present, i.e. a trained member of staff.